alanm31/FNF-Porting-Stuff/README.md

 	#end
 ```

-and replace these lines (you can skip this, it's for psych emgine)
+and replace these lines (you can skip this, it's for psych engine)
 ```haxe
 	public function bindKeys(control:Control, keys:Array<FlxKey>)
 	{